 The Men’s Health Connected online summit resumes on Monday 22 June with a two-day focus on Aboriginal and Torres Strait Islander Male Health.

-Session 1 is titled Respectful Man-Discussion- shedding some light on unknown spaces “Men’s journey to change.”
+Men's Health Connected 2020 Day One ' Leadership in Health' includes a session titled Respectful Man-Discussion- shedding some light on unknown spaces “Men’s journey to change.”

 Panel Members include Chris George, Aboriginal and Torres Strait Islander Community liaison worker, Interrelate Matt Cramer, Family relationship counsellor, Interrelate Michael Lea, Family relationship counsellor.